ewdlop/SQLNotes/transaction.md

 # Challenge notes:

-Build a platform to allow million user to query live among a table with billions row in seconds or less in a RElational Database
+~Build a platform to allow million user to query live among a table with billions row in seconds or less in a RElational Database~

+Build a platform that allows millions of users to query a live relational database table containing billions of rows in seconds or less